arthurka-o/arthurka-o/README.md

 Started as a Ruby on Rails developer (Ruby 🩷), now I'm writing Smart Contracts with Solidity! ⚡

 😍 Things I'm into:
-- GNU/Linux
 - FLOSS
 - Decentralized and Trustless protocols
-- Public goods on-chain
 - Ruby on Rails way
+- 3D Printing (and modeling)
 - Singing
 - Streaming and VTubers
 - forsen

-🧠 Currently learning:
+🧠 Currently exploring:
-- Hotwire stack
+- Deep learning
-- Account Abstraction
+- Blender

 🤔 I’m looking for:
-- Devs who want to make silly projects with me
+- web3 devs who don't chase easy money and want to build something cool and useful on-chain

 <!--
 **arthurka-o/arthurka-o** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.